woocommerce/woocommerce/plugins/woocommerce/src/Internal/TransientFiles/README.md

 The default base directory is `woocommerce_transient_files` inside the WordPress uploads directory.
 A different directory specified via a dedicated [hook](#hooks).

+If the default base directory doesn't exist, this method will create it.
+If the dedicated hook is used to specify a different directory that doesn't exist, an exception will be thrown; it's the responsibility of either the caller or the code that sets the hook to ensure that the specified custom directory exists.

 ### get_transient_file_path